 Manufacture of Weisswurst

 The sausage is composed of about 50% veal, 25% water, 30% pork fat, and 10% “Häutelwerk” (meat from the calf’s head, connective tissue from the calf, and pork rind.)

-The mixture is packed into casings made of pig intestines.
+The mixture is packed into thin casings made of pig intestines.
 Sometimes the ends are sealed with metal clips.
-The sausages are then cooked 25 minutes at 158 F / 70°C, then chilled and sold on.
+The sausages are then scalded or steamed for 25 minutes at 70°C (158 F), then chilled and sold on.
 Sometimes they are sold in delis in brine.
 Outside of butcher shops in Bavaria, you can buy them canned or vacuum packed.
 Occasionally, they are sold raw to buyers who intend to cook them straight away.

-Even though they have had a preliminary cooking, they still need to be cooked more fully.
+Even though they have had a preliminary par-cooking, they still need to be cooked more fully.

 They are meant for cooking by simmering them in salted water for 5 to 7 minutes.
 Sometimes people say boil, but they actually mean simmer — you can’t boil them or the skin will burst open.

 Some North Americans like frying them up in butter and onion.
 Those in the know are shocked at the thought of anyone frying them.

 They are served hot, usually in pairs in a bowl of hot water (you don’t eat or drink the water they are served in).
 In restaurants, they are always accompanied with sweet mustard and bread pretzels.

 The simmering makes the skins very tough.
 Consequently, you don’t eat the skin.
 There are two ways to accomplish this.
 With a knife, you split the sausage along its length.
 Then, you hold down the sausage with your fork, and use the knife to peel the skin off.